tobob/just-walking/content/blog/20191229/index.md

 This trip was right before the end of the year, with no people, a huge amount of snow and silence.

-Kiczera is very near a popular mountain Żar, so there were a few people on top of them (because this is easy to reach Żar with a car).
+Kiczera is very near popular mountain Żar, so there were a few people on top of them (because it is easy to reach Żar with a car).

 In the middle of a trip is a place where you can eat.
 It is a huge hotel with a restaurant.
 They have nice food, so my belly was full for the rest of the day.